0xtekgrinder/Matchstick/README.md

     You lost, too bad...

 # Tests
-You can execute fonctionnal tests with `./tests/fonctionnal-test.sh` and you can run unit tests with `make tests_run`.
+You can execute functionnal tests with `./tests/functionnal-test.sh` and you can run unit tests with `make tests_run`.
 Use `make coverage` to see the number of lines covered by the unit tests and `make branches` to see the number of branches covered by the unit tests

 # Bonus

 ## The bonuses
-There are two type of bonuses:
+There are two types of bonuses:
 - AI
 - Network

-With regard to AI bonuses, you can battle an AI against another ai with four different levels of AI.
+With regard to AI bonuses, you can battle an AI against another AI with four different levels of AI.
 On top of that, the AI can play as the first player and the user as the second player.

-Regarding the Network bonus, you can play against another player coming from another instance of the program with a server binary.
+Regarding the Network bonus, you can play against another player coming from another program instance of the program with a binary named server.

 ## Usage
 Compile it with `make bonus`.
 Run the server with `./server` and then run the binary with: